taocpp/operators/README.md

 >Note: The `// optional` in `class MyInt` above marks methods
 >that you typically only add when your class benefits from an
 >rvalue reference parameter.
-If there is no benetif for the
+If there is no benefit for the
 >implementation, you can just omit these methods.
 If you leave
 >them out, **df.operators** will simply call the corresponding
 >non-movable version that takes the parameter by const lvalue